Our Inclusion Leader

-- Pupils have the opportunity to voice their opinions through the School Council, PSHE lessons, one-to-one pupil conferencing etc.
+- Pupils have the opportunity to voice their opinions through the School Council, PSHE lessons etc.

 - The school’s curriculum is broad and balanced to ensure that all children’s needs are catered for; for example, through Forest School, gardening and ukulele lessons.

 - The school provides the services of a fully qualified child psychotherapist (School Counsellor) to support children’s emotional needs as well as a full time Learning Mentor.
 Some children have a named adult to whom they can go if and when required.

 - Where appropriate, concerns are shared with relevant staff and confidentiality is adhered to at all times.

 What specialist services and expertise are available at or accessed by the school?